mgreiler/se-unlocked/Transcripts/EP_52_Michaela_Engineering_Values.md

-# Epsidoe 52 - Engineering Values with Michaela Greiler
+# Episode 52 - Engineering Values with Michaela Greiler

 [00:00:00] **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla, and today I want to talk with you about